Tuscany Holidays, Villa Collection

 A 10×5m pool comfortably accommodates 8–10 people.
 Smaller groups are well-served by 8×4m.
 Plunge pools (5×3m) work for couples but feel cramped with families.
 We list pool dimensions for every property and recommend matching to your party size.

-The dramatic terrain of southern Tuscany, particularly around Pienza, Montalcino and San Quirico, creates the conditions for genuinely impressive infinity pools.
-The pool appears to drop into the landscape.
+The dramatic terrain of southern Tuscany — particularly around Pienza, Montalcino, and San Quirico — creates the conditions for genuinely impressive infinity pools.
+The water appears to drop into the landscape.
 Worth the premium when the location supports it.

-A heated pool extends the swimming season meaningfully, comfortable use from late April through mid-October versus mid-June to early September unheated.
-We flag which properties have heating, and whether it's running cost is included or extra.
+A heated pool extends the swimming season meaningfully — comfortable use from late April through mid-October versus mid-June to early September unheated.
+We flag which properties have heating, and whether the running cost is included or extra.

 For families with young children, fenced pool areas, shallow step entries, and pool covers are practical advantages.
 We identify which villas have these features as standard rather than leaving you to discover the configuration on arrival.